 “The actual physical presence or proximity of the infant may have effects on the mother, making her more aware of and thus more responsive to her infant’s needs and states.
 A mother can more easily recognize prodromal signs of hunger or discomfort in a carried infant than in an infant in a crib or stroller at some distance from her.”
 Anisfeld et al, 1990

-- Proper use of an infant carrier makes it easier to carry one’s baby while getting things done, therefore infants are likely to get held more often and for longer periods of time which promotes healthy attachment.
+- Proper use of a supportive infant carrier makes it easier to carry one’s baby while getting things done, therefore infants are likely to get held more often and for longer periods of time which promotes healthy attachment.

-- Babywearing keeps infants in close proximity to their caregiver allowing for quick response to non-crying cues so that crying never becomes an ingrained means of communication.
+- Babywearing keeps infants in close proximity to their caregiver allowing for quick response to non-crying cues so that crying never becomes an ingrained means of communication (a habit, for both baby and caregiver).

 - Most forms of infant carrier hold infants in an upright position which can aid in digestion, especially for infants with reflux, literally by working with gravity.

-- Many babywearers are able to breastfeed hands-free, or almost hands-free, in a carrier which makes it easier for parents to continue breastfeeding, and breastfed babies cry less.
+- Many babywearers are able to breastfeed hands-free, or almost hands-free, in a carrier which makes it easier for parents to continue breastfeeding while doing other things, to breastfeed for longer stretches (reduces gas, satiates hunger longer) and breastfed babies cry less.

-- The movements, sounds, and smells of the caregiver comfort infants and may trigger the transport response.
+- The movements, sounds, and smells of the caregiver comfort infants and may trigger the transport response in infants, helping them relax and/or to learn.

 But even in cases where babywearing does not reduce crying in infants, it can still help with the caregiver’s perception of the crying.
 In Elliot’s study, parents who carried their infants more tended to have more positive interactions with their infants and developed a higher perception of their infants and their ability to care for them.
-This is very important as parental perception, rather than infant crying, is the determining factor in infant abuse, as Sheridan and Wolfe pointed out,
+This is very important as parental perception, rather than infant crying, is the determining factor in infant abuse.
+We shouldn’t be blaming the victim, as Sheridan and Wolfe pointed out in their Lancet article, “If Only You Hadn’t, I Would Not Have Hit You: Infant Crying and Abuse”,

 “… infant behaviours are not the most salient variable in provoking abuse when they found that it was the parent’s perceptions of their child’s behaviour that were of greater significance than the actual behaviours of the infant.”